heidi1105/MERN-JUL2022/demo/mern5_fullstack/readme.md

 2. Communicating with your cohort during the exam

 ## Asking for help
-1. Ask for help in discord channel (ping me & Christian)
+1. Ask for help in discord channel (ping me & Christian & Winter)

 ## Getting Graded
 1. Have your red belt features graded first